nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 In addition, the people who responded to the cold outbound were amazing—whatever they were working on.
-Literally every single person I spoke to was incredibly helpful, open, polite, and courteous; these people are saints, and I think start-ups of all varieties probably owe a lot to these folks.
+Literally every single person I spoke to was incredibly helpful, open, polite, and courteous; these people are saints, and I think startups of all varieties probably owe a lot to these folks.

 This is in pretty stark contrast with the experiences I tended to have when trying to engage local companies and educational institutions—though there are two firms who were absolutely great.
 In the end, we even wound up helping a